zzwong/auto-dibs/README.md

 # Auto DiBS

-A script for automatically making study room reservations at Geisel or Biomed Library.
+A script for automatically making study room reservations at Geisel or Biomedical Library.
 Built using CasperJS / PhantomJS.

 Caveats: must know the room # you want to reserve in advance